tomvo/egrid/README.md

     $header-color: black;
     $header-fontfamily: $fontfamily;

-Form settings, these are basically variables for the originale Skeleton from styles
+Form settings, these are basically variables for the originale Skeleton form styles

     $inputshadow: #333;
     $inputshadow-alpha: 0.5;